Diebuster: Story

-The Space Monster warps closer to earth, and Nono suddenly departs with the Solar Defence Force, seemingly vanishing from the system.
+The Space Monster warps closer to Earth, and Nono suddenly departs with the Solar Defence Force, seemingly vanishing from the system.
 The empire decides to use Earth as a weapon to destroy the final Space Monster to ensure their survival.
-Meanwhile, Lal'C, for the first time, delves into Nono's past; how she learned to idolize "Nonoriri" and the man who found her in the depths of Space.
 She and the remainder of the Topless prepare for the Space Monster's arrival and the timely intervention of Nono, who now becomes the mega android DieBuster.
-However, frustrated with Nono's departure, Lal'C batters "DieBuster" in a fit of rage.
 Just as she is about to land a finishing blow using Douze-Mille's reformed components as a Buster Machine, her Topless powers suddenly expire.
-"DieBuster" attempts to attack the Space Monster, with no effect.
-However, the monster vaporizes "DieBuster's" hands.
-Dix-Neuf moves on his own to help Lal'C access the true cockpit in his brain, activating his true form, and coaxes Nono to come out of the disintegrating "DieBuster" and fight with her.
-With the two girls together once more, and Dix-Neuf's new powers, they defeat the final Space Monster with a Double Inazuma Kick.
+"DieBuster" attempts to attack the Space Monster, with no effect, but the monster vaporizes "DieBuster's" hands.
+Dix-Neuf moves on his own to help Lal'C access the true cockpit in his brain, activating his true form and coaxing Nono to come out of the disintegrating "DieBuster" and fight with her.
+With the two girls together once more and Dix-Neuf's new powers, they defeat the final Space Monster with a Double Inazuma Kick.

-However, in the wake of their battle, the Black hole tears open due to the Space Monster's death.
-Nono and Lal'C share one last moment together, their hopes, dreams and futures if they had survived, and Nono finally gives Lal'C a piece of her generator, or singularity, in the form of an origami crane, before using the remnants of the Alternate Buster Machines that comprised "DieBuster" to warp the black hole and herself away from earth.
-Dix-Neuf saves Lal'C, and brings her back to civilization, where she weeps at the loss of Nono.
+The black hole tears open due to the Space Monster's death.
+Nono and Lal'C share one last moment, their hopes, dreams, and futures if they had survived, and Nono finally gives Lal'C a piece of her generator, or singularity, in the form of an origami crane, before using the remnants of the Alternate Buster Machines that comprised "DieBuster" to warp the black hole and herself away from Earth.
+Dix-Neuf saves Lal'C and brings her back to civilization, where she weeps at the loss of Nono.

 Ten years later, Lal'C becomes an environmentalist and her Topless comrades have moved on from their previous life.
-She stays on a hilltop in the Okinawan coast line, musing about Nono before the city's lights shut off.
-She stares in the starry sky, and it is revealed all along that Nono and Lal'C's timeline is the setting of the last episode of the first Gunbuster OVA, as explicitly said by Lal'C when she first muses about Nono.
-Its two pilots, Noriko and Kazumi, descend from the remnants of the first ever Buster Machine, and Lal'C vows to tell Noriko about Nono's life and her sacrifice.
+She stays on a hilltop on the Okinawan coastline, musing about Nono before the city's lights shut off.
+She stares into the starry sky, and it is revealed all along that Nono and Lal'C's timeline is the setting of the last episode of the first GunBuster OVA, as explicitly said by Lal'C when she first muses about Nono.
+Its two pilots, Noriko Takaya and Kazumi Amano, descend from the remnants of the first-ever Buster Machine, and Lal'C vows to tell Noriko about Nono's life and her sacrifice.